k8hertweck/HertweckLabSOPs/MLphylogenetics.md

-#Maximum likelihood phylogenetic tree inference
+#Maximum likelihood (ML) phylogenetic tree inference

 ##File formats:
->XXX.afa is aligned fasta format
+>XXX.afa is aligned fasta format (if your alignment is in this format, you can convert it to phylip using a [web server](http://genome.nci.nih.gov/tools/reformat.html); output as PHYLIP-Seq)

 >XXX.phy is aligned phylip format

 >XXX is job name (used in output files)